danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ## Rails Send OAuth Request

 We need to create an "Add to Slack" link that will be displayed on the home page of the Rails app.
 When the user clicks on it, they will be taken to Slack where they will be asked if they agree to authenticate Retro Pulse (which will add the app to their chosen Slack Workspace).
-After the user agrees, Slack will send a request to the Redirect URL you defined in the previous section.
-It will contain the OAuth code.
-This needs to be exchanged for a token, to do this, we'll write a small amount of JavaScript with a StimulusJS controller that takes the code, and submits a POST to the `/api/teams` endpoint provided by the slack-ruby-bot-server gem.
-That endpoint will do the work of exchanging the code provided in the redirect url by Slack, for a token, which will be persisted in the `teams` table.

-To start, add a WelcomeController with only an index method.
+Add a WelcomeController with only an index method.
 The method is empty as we'll just be using conventions to display the associated welcome index view:

 ```ruby
 # app/controllers/welcome_controller.rb